nsyawali12/fish-eating-classification/README.md

 From the other scenarios which have concatenated data, each data has a good and clean quality, after combining the data, the new dataframe will be got saturated, so the performance is lower than scenario 1.
 In the lesson that the author learns, Random Forest has the ability to make the machine learning model for fish-eating classification.

 In further research, the author will try using Deep learning and adding some preprocess algorithm such reducting outlier, to know there is a possibility of increasing the performance of this dataset.

+## Getting Started with the notebook
+All you need to do just running all the cell from **google colab**, for futher detailed explanation of each step, you can see in jupter notebook file.